RommelTJ/SoftwareDesignerMindset/01_MasteringTheTools/02_TypesAndTypeHints/00_TypesAndTypeHints.md

 # Types and Type Hints

-* Structural vs Nominal typing
-  * Nominal: If you inherit from a type, you are of that type.
-  * Structural: If you have the same shape as a type, you are of that type.
-* You can call len on any object that has a __len__ method.
-This is a simple example of duck-typing.
-  * If it has a __len__ function, you can get its length.
-  * If an object adheres to this protocol, then it is of that type.
 * Pros
   * Good for working with a team
   * Good for catching errors early